-The US cement industry generates $14 billion of revenue measured as the mill net price.
+The US cement industry generates $16 billion of revenue measured at the mill net price.
 The industry continues a slow but steady recovery from the downturn resulting from the general economic crisis in 2008.

-The chart above has been updated based on the annual mineral commodity summary published by the US Geological Survey as updated in March 2023.
+The chart above has been updated based on the Q4 2023 mineral commodity survey information published by the US Geological Survey in February 2024.

-U.S. production capacity does not support this level of cement consumption so the U.S. imports one fifth of its cement requirements.
+U.S. production capacity does not support this level of cement consumption so the U.S. imports nearly one quarter of its cement requirements.

 Current cement import information is detailed in a separate section below.

-Shipments of Portland and Blended cements totaled 121 million U.S. short tons (110 million metric tons) in 2022, up by 2.4% over the prior calendar year.
-An additional 2.6 million short tons of masonry cement were shipped in 2022.
-The top ten cement consuming states - Texas, California, Florida, Georgia, Ohio, Illinois, Arizona, North Carolina, New York, and Pennsylvania, accounted for 54% of U.S. consumption during 2022.
+Shipments of Portland, Blended, and Masonry cements totaled 120 million U.S. short tons (109 million metric tons) in 2023, down by 2.8% from the prior calendar year.
+The top ten cement consuming states - Texas, California, Florida, Georgia, North Carolina, Arizona, Ohio, New York, Illinois, and Tennessee, accounted for 54% of U.S. consumption during 2022.

 Three states states dominated cement consumption in both 2022 and 2021: